tripu/Vita/doc/tastes.md

   * People who are *very* extroverted (people with a very intense, expansive personality)
   * People who talk too much about themselves, unprompted; and who keep on trying to surpass your own comments or anecdotes
   * People who gossip
+  * People who communicate with me using tools that don't respect my privacy, eg GMail
 * Food:
   * Watermelon
   * Strawberry flavour in things (but I quite like strawberries)